-Here is a full guide to let you know how to use Bluetooth in Windows 8.
+Here is a full guide to let you know how to use Bluetooth on Windows 8.
 You just need to follow the steps.
 Bluetooth is a low-power, low-speed, and short-range (about 30 feet) networking technology.
 PCs and Bluetooth accessories connect via the pairing process.
 Pairing can occur only when both the Bluetooth device and the PC are in discoverable mode.
 Discoverable mode causes Bluetooth to actively look for other devices in discoverable mode.
 Bluetooth ignores any devices that aren’t in discoverable mode.

-Bluetooth On Windows 8:
+How To Use Bluetooth On Windows 8:

-Pairing Bluetooth Accessories:
+1- Pairing Bluetooth Accessories:

-The very first thing to use bluetooth on windows 8 is to add a Bluetooth accessory.
+The very first thing to use bluetooth in windows 8 is to add a Bluetooth accessory.
 First put the accessory in discoverable mode.
 Check the accessory’s manual for specific instructions, but typically there’s a button you need to press.
 Sometimes, you need to press and hold the button.
 On smartphones, you should find the Bluetooth section of the settings.

 On your PC, select Devices from PC Settings, and then select Add A Device.
 Windows will display any nearby Bluetooth devices that are in discoverable mode.
 Select a device to connect to it.

-Next, Windows 8 might ask you to perform some sort of authentication.
+2- Next, Windows 8 might ask you to perform some sort of authentication.
 This might involve typing a passcode into a keyboard or confirming that two codes match.
 This authentication process helps prevent a sneaky person within a few feet of you from intercepting your connection.
 You don’t need to remove a Bluetooth device when you’re done with it.
 Simply leave it configured, and it’ll be available the next time you want to use it.
-If you want to remove a Bluetooth pairing, open the Devices page of PC Settings, select the device, and then select the symbol in the upper-right corner.Windows 8 often needs to authenticate Bluetooth pairings.
+If you want to remove a Bluetooth pairing, open the Devices page of PC Settings, select the device, and then select the symbol in the upper-right corner.

 3- Sending files between PCs across Bluetooth

 You can use Bluetooth on Windows 8 to send files between two PC’s.
 This is a clumsy and slow process (a maximum of 721 Kbps), but it’s an effective way to send a file or two when other forms of networking aren’t available and you don’t have a USB flash drive to exchange files.